s-ga/kwalify_to_json_schema/README.md

 The current implementation has the following limitation:

-* Kwalify 'time' type is not supported and will be ignored
+* Kwalify 'timestamp' type is not supported and is ignored
-* Kwalify 'timestamp' type is not supported and will be ignored
+* Kwalify 'date' type is not supported and is ignored
-* Kwalify 'date' type is not supported and will be ignored
+* Kwalify 'time' type is not supported and is ignored

 ## Converting a single file